 Four Hours of Training

 The training session runs for four hours.
 The charge is $120.
-To be eligible for the CE credits, you must watch the training, complete a quiz, and submit an evaluation form.
+In order to receive a CE credit certificate after watching the training, you must complete and submit the quiz below.
+If you seek only psychology credits, the evaluation is optional, and you can remain anonymous.
 Access to training materials and video will last for 10 days following the payment of the registration fee.
-All registrants will be eligible for a Certificate of Completion approved by APA for 4 CE credit hours.
+All registrants will be eligible for a Certificate of Completion for 4 CE credit hours.

 Training registration fees are non-refundable.

 Continuing Education Credit Hours

 Continuing Excellence, LLC is approved by the American Psychological Association (APA) to sponsor continuing education for psychologists.
 Continuing Excellence, LLC maintains responsibility for this program and its content.

 Cultural Humility in Correctional Assessment and Treatment, Course #5113, is approved by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program to be offered by Continuing Excellence LLC as an individual course.
 Regulatory boards are the final authority on courses accepted for continuing education credit.
 ACE course approval period: 08/01/2023 – 08/01/2025.
 Social workers completing this course receive 4 clinical continuing education credits.

 Clinical Assistant Professor, University of Denver’s Graduate School of Professional Psychology and the Denver Forensic Institute for Research, Service, and Training (Denver FIRST)